Financial

 In addition to the university tuition and standard fees, the PhD in Health Related Sciences Program has an additional program and technology fee that is charged to all students in the program to cover program costs.
 Full-time program majors are charged $1,750 per semester.
 Part-time program majors and non-majors taking courses in the program are charged $200 per credit hour.

-A modest amount of financial aid is available through the program, including a limited number of first-year, tuition-only fellowships.
-Fellowships and scholarships are awarded on a competitive basis and are determined based on financial need, academic achievement, and scholarly promise.
+Some financial aid, in the form of student scholarships, is available through the program.
+Scholarships are awarded on a competitive basis and are determined based on financial need, academic achievement, and scholarly promise.

 The traditional model for PhD education is that the student leaves their full time job to work in their mentor's lab for 4-6 years; during this time their tuition is covered and they get a stipend to live off of.
 This model does not work for most people who already have careers and families.
 Our program allows people to keep their job (and their salaries) and does not require a major move.
 But, the trade off is that we do not offer full tuition or automatic stipends for students.
 Here is what we do offer: